ayxu5723/Env-Platform/README.md

 Other packages include express, heroicons, and dotenv.

 ## Future Development
 The application is still in its early development stages and lacks the important feature of Google's distance Matrix API.
 Once implemented, users can add locations to their profile, enabling them to find organizations near them.
+The data on display tends to bleed outside of the screen when too much is called, so pagination needs to be implemented in order to keep the pages clean.